Lima Cigarmakers

 The Lima Cigarmakers were a minor league baseball team based in Lima, Ohio.
 From 1908 to 1912, the Cigarmakers played as members of the Class D level Ohio State League, winning the 1909 league championship.
+The Lima "Boosters" played as members of the 1915 Buckeye League, winning the league championship in a shortened season.

-The Cigarmakers hosted home minor league games at San Felice Park.
+The Cigarmakers and Boosters teams hosted home minor league games at San Felice Park in Lima.
+San Felice was a cigar brand in the era that was manufactured in the region.

 History

+Early minor league teams

-Lima first hosted minor league baseball in 1888, when the Lima "Lushers" played the season as members of independent Tri-State League.
-The Cigarmakers were preceded in minor league play by the 1906 Lima Lees of the Class C level Interstate Association.
+Lima first hosted minor league baseball in 1888, when the Lima "Lushers" played the season as members of independent Tri-State League, winning the league championship.
+The Cigarmakers were immediately preceded in minor league play by the 1905 and 1906 Lima Lees, who played as members of the Class C level Interstate Association.
+Lima did not field a minor league team in 1907 before resuming play in a new league in 1908.

+1908 to 1912 - Ohio State League

-In 1908, the Lima "Cigarmakers" began play as charter members of the six-team, Class D level Ohio State League.The Lancaster Lanks, Mansfield Pioneers, Marion Diggers, Newark Newks and Springfield Reapers teams joined Lima in beginning league play on April 23, 1908.
+In 1908, the Lima "Cigarmakers" began play as members of the six-team, Class D level Ohio State League, which reformed after having last played in 1898.
+The Lancaster Lanks, Mansfield Pioneers, Marion Diggers, Newark Newks and Springfield Reapers teams joined Lima in beginning league play on April 23, 1908.

 The "Cigarmakers" nickname corresponds with the cigarmaking industry in Lima in the era, which included the Deisel-Wemmer-Gilbert cigar factory.
 In addition, the team hosted home games at San Felice Park, with San Felice being a brand of cigars manufactured in the region in the era.

 In their first season of play, the Cigarmakers placed second in the six–team Ohio State League.
 Lima ended the Ohio State League season with an overall regular season record of 80–67, managed by Jim Jackson and Nick Kahl.
 The Cigarmakers finished 11.0 games behind the place first place Lancaster Lanks in the final regular season standings, as the league held no playoffs.
-Lima pitcher Charles Pickett, led the league with a 21-7 record, while Frank Foutz led the league with 12 home runs and Duke Reilley had 80 stolen bases, tops in the league.
+Lima pitcher Charles Pickett, led the league with a 21–7 record, while Frank Foutz led the league with 12 home runs and Duke Reilley had 80 stolen bases, tops in the league.

 The Lima Cigarmakers were the 1909 Ohio State League champions.
 The Cigarmakers placed first in the standings with a 79–50 record, playing under manager Lee Fohl.
 Lima finished 8.5 games ahead of the second place Marion Diggers in the final standings.
 The Cigarmakers had numerous league leaders on their 1909 roster, as Charles Fink led the league with 91 runs scored and Duke Reilley led the league in stolen bases for the second consecutive season, stealing 76.
 Lima pitcher Robert Nelson won .800 of his games to lead the league.